Akwasi123/lab-1/README.md

 ## Personalized File Change
 Akwasi Appiadjei Asante-Krobea

-This is the first time of using github from the command line.
+This is the link to my website: https://akwasi123.github.io/lab-1/
-Wonderful experience.
-I hope to learn more.